maxmal1/maxmal1/README.md

 My name is Max Malamut

-I completed my degree in Mechanical Engineering at Boston University in May 2023
+I completed my degree in Mechanical Engineering at Boston University in May 2023 and I am currently a Master's of Computer Engineering Student also at Boston University.

 <!--
 **maxmal1/maxmal1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.